 - Based on any information gathered, including public comments, the health actuarial division will determine if the rate request is reasonable or approved.
 A rate request may also be rejected or withdrawn.

-- A decision on a rate request is to be made within 45 days from the date of a complete rate filing request.
+- Typically, a decision on a rate request is to be made within 45 days from the date of a complete rate filing request; however, ACA rate filings follow the schedule published in the DC Health Link Carrier Reference Manual.

 - The division posts an explanation of why a rate filing is approved or disapproved at disb.dc.gov.